Reshiro/ip/docs/README.md

    It's up to you to determine a priority scale!

 5. Once you're done using the app, just enter `bye` and YoChan will save all of the tasks in your list!
-The next time you open up the app, everything will be there.
+The next time you open up the app, everything will be there 🦭.

+> Tip: you can use the list command to find task numbers!